 10 November 2020Remembrance Sunday

-Good morning, can I welcome you all to our 2019 Remembrance Day ceremony.
+Good morning, can I welcome you all to our 2020 Remembrance Day ceremony at our local Memorial.
 This event has been organised by Longstone Community Council.
 My name is Des Loughney and I am chair of the Community Council.
 This memorial was opened in 1922 to commemorate the local armed services people who died in the two world wars: 48 in World War 1 and 24 in World War 2.
-My father served througout the Second World War and many of his friends were killed and wounded.

 The ceremony will end once the last wreath has been laid.